Liam Tobin: Early life

-Tobin was born at 13 Great Georges Street in Cork on 15 November 1895, the eldest son of Mary Agnes (nee Butler) and David Tobin, a hardware clerk.
+William Joseph Tobin was born at 13 Great Georges Street in Cork on 15 November 1895, the eldest son of Mary Agnes (nee Butler) and David Tobin, a hardware clerk.
 Tobin had two younger siblings, Katherine and Nicholas Augustine Tobin, also born in Cork City.
 Tobin's family moved to John St. in Kilkenny and then to Dublin.
 Tobin went to school in Kilkenny and was an apprentice in a hardware shop at the time of the 1916 Rising.

-Tobin was a participant in the Easter Rising he fought in the Four Courts Garrison under Edward Daly.
+Tobin fought in the Four Courts Garrison under Edward Daly.
 He was arrested and courtmartialed.
 He was sentenced to death and then had his sentence commuted to life imprisonment.
 Tobin was a prisoner in Kilmainham Gaol, Mountjoy, Lewes, Dartmoor, Broadmoor and Pentonville prisons.
 He was released in June 1917.

 The intelligence war

 Early in 1919, Tobin had become Collins' chief executive in the Intelligence Directorate handling the many spies in Dublin Castle, including double agent David Neligan.
 Nancy O'Brien worked for Under-Secretary for Ireland James Macmahon, decoding messages sent from London.
 Each day between 2:30 and 3:30 she would pass any information acquired to either Tobin, Joe McGrath, or Desmond Fitzgerald.
 Tobin was involved in planning the assassinations of military officers, police officials, intelligence agents and informers.
 He constructed detailed profiles of everyone remotely connected to the British government, often using Who's Who, The Morning Post, and The Times – a newspaper that described him as "one of the most formidable of [the] Twelve Apostles".

 Collins' intelligence operations were based at 3 Crow Street, Dublin, where Tobin had the assistance of Tom Cullen and Frank Thornton.
 In October 1921, Tobin travelled with the Irish Treaty Delegation to London as part of Collins' personal staff.